Solutions for Trainers and Coaches Who Want a Change Now

 A classic example of this is running on a treadmill, where we run on a moving belt rather than static ground.
 So, the ground is moving underneath us, rather than us moving over the ground.
 In this case, we dominate the movement with our thighs and hip flexors, while barely using the gluteal muscles or hamstrings.
 Plus the “low impact” nature of some machines means there’s a lack of demand placed on the skeletal system.
 This reduces the “bone density stimulation”.

-Exercising outdoors requires us to overcome gravity, ground reaction forces and environmental factors such as wind, heat and cold, as well as changes in terrain.
+Exercising outdoors requires us to overcome gravity, ground reaction forces, and environmental factors such as wind, heat, and cold, as well as changes in terrain.
 Due to these ever-changing demands, our bodies are required to use more muscles than in comparable gym-based exercises and as a result, more calories are used.
-Overall, your body becomes better able to adapt to changing stimulus, varied difficulties, climactic change, and unforeseen physiological variables that just don’t exist indoors.
+Overall, your body becomes better able to adapt to changing stimuli, varied difficulties, climactic change, and unforeseen physiological variables that just don’t exist indoors.

 You have to admit it, gym exercise can become dull.
-Running, rowing or cycling for 20 minutes at a time, as well as repeatedly counting to 10 on resistance machines can lose its appeal very quickly.
+Running, rowing, or cycling for 20 minutes at a time, as well as repeatedly counting to 10 on resistance machines can lose their appeal very quickly.

 You just can’t beat a bike ride along the beach, enjoying a PAR course, a run through forest trails, hiking through the countryside, or climbing a mountain for getting that real sense of achievement.
 Regardless of how far you go, there’s something very satisfying about reaching a destination.
 Having a cardio machine beep at you and having a display announce, “Congratulations, you are done….
 Good job!” just isn’t enough to keep dedicated outdoor fitness enthusiasts inside!